PhilipSCA/philanderson-co-uk/james/learning/business.md

 Sales - Make as many sales as possible
 Market share - % of sales against other businesses in the same industry Financial security - Covered all your expenses and have money saved.
+Social objectives - Businesses aimed to help others/the environment.
+Personal satisfaction - Taking pride from own products Challenge - Try to make an idea 'bigger and better' than others Independence and control - Want to be their own boss and have control over their work Revenue - Income generated from sales
+Revenue formula - Price x Quantity sold
+Total costs - Fixed costs + Variable costs
+Profit formula - Sales - costs
+Fixed costs - Costs that don't vary with output produced (Rent, Salary, Insurance etc.)
+Variable costs - Costs that vary with output.
+(Packaging, Wages, Materials etc.)
+Break even - Costs are equal to revenue, so business is no longer making a loss.
+Margin of safety - Gap between sales and break-even point

 ```

 ### 2.3 - Making Operational Decisions